d2l-ai/d2l-en/chapter_recurrent-neural-networks/sequence.md

 * Many users have highly particular behavior when it comes to the time when they open apps.
 For instance, social media apps are much more popular after school with students.
 Stock market trading apps are more commonly used when the markets are open.
 * It is much harder to predict tomorrow's stock prices than to fill in the blanks for a stock price we missed yesterday, even though both are just a matter of estimating one number.
 After all, hindsight is so much easier than foresight.
 In statistics the former is called *prediction* whereas the latter is called *filtering*.
 * Music, speech, text, movies, steps, etc. are all sequential in nature.
 If we were to permute them they would make little sense.
 The headline *dog bites man* is much less surprising than *man bites dog*, even though the words are identical.
-* Earthquakes are strongly correlated, i.e. after a massive earthquake there are very likely several smaller aftershocks, much more so than without the strong quake.
+* Earthquakes are strongly correlated, i.e. after a massive earthquake, there are very likely several smaller aftershocks, much more so than without the strong quake.
 In fact, earthquakes are spatiotemporally correlated, i.e. the aftershocks typically occur within a short time span and in close proximity.
-* Humans interact with each other in a sequential nature, as can be seen in Twitter fights, dance patterns and debates.
+* Humans interact with each other in a sequential nature, as can be seen in Twitter fights, dance patterns, and debates.

 ## Statistical Tools

-In short, we need statistical tools and new deep networks architectures to deal with sequence data.
+In short, we need statistical tools and new deep network architectures to deal with sequence data.
 To keep things simple, we use the stock price as an example.

 ![FTSE 100 index over 30 years](../img/ftse100.png)
 :width:`600px`